 Preparedness is the best way to safeguard your relationship from divorce.
 We all do what we can to keep our partners feeling happy and secure most of the time, but is it enough?
-Many people wonder if there is more than can be done to save their relationship from demise.
+Many people wonder if there is more than can be done to save their relationship from demise and want to know how to prevent divorce.

 The Leading Causes Of Divorce